 Whispers of the day

-In the know: things to do in London this week, selected by the Culture Whisper team
+What to do and see in London this week, Wednesday 27th August to 3rd September 2014: the coolest cultural current events in London, as selected by the Culture Whisper team

 Wes Anderson: best movies playing at the Prince Charles Cinema, London

 (and to celebrate, Tom Wootton has lined up ten things we love about Wes)

 It's your last chance to see London's famous BookBenches, dotted around the city, before they're auctioned off on 7 October, writes Arjun Sajip

 Martin Amis new novel, 2014: As Zone of Interest is published (21st August), Joe Lloyd surveys Amis's controversial career through ten of his quotes

 Alt-J enjoyed runaway success with their 2012 debut album.
 Now, two years later, they’re about to release a second.

 Following the furore over the Eva Green banned poster (Sin City 2: A Dame to Kill For) Flora Hughes-Onslow profiles famous censored art through the ages